 French toll roads

-All French motorways start with an A, so if you’re on one of these, be prepared to spend a few euros.
+All French motorways start with an A, so if you find yourself on one of these, be prepared to spend a few euros.

 You can pay these tolls by cash or card.
 And there’s also an automatic payment system called Emovis that allows you to drive through tolls without stopping.

-This also helps British drivers since the toll booths are to the left of the car.
-So you’d have to stretch over the passenger’s seat to pay the toll otherwise.
+This could be particularly handy for British drivers as the toll booths are to the left of the car, not the right.
+This means you’d have to stretch over the passenger’s seat to pay the toll.